This post may contain affiliate links, please see the privacy policy for details.

 The best way is to eat them as soon as possible!
 Another good tip is to put them in a container and add a slice of white sandwich bread on top of them.
 This will help keep the cookies soft as moisture from the bread goes into the cookies.
 Don’t store gingerbread sandwich cookies with crispy cookies or with any other cookies because the strong spice flavors will get into the others.

-Can you use unsalted butter in the cookie dough?
+Can I use unsalted butter in the cookie dough?

 If you’re out of salted butter, simply use unsalted butter and add a pinch of salt to the cookie dough.

-Where can you get gingerbread sandwich cookies at Disney?
+Where can I get gingerbread sandwich cookies at Disney?

 Gingerbread cookie sandwich on a cutting board alongside cinnamon sticks.